aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

-# This is a Standalone NodeJS Script!
+# This is a Standalone NodeJS Bot!

 there may be Errors if you have the Normal NodeJs Version installed.